Posterior Ankle Impingement

 Anti-inflammatory medication and natural creams such as arnica may help reduce your pain and swelling.

 Phase 2: Restore Full Range of Motion

-As soon as it is comfortable, your physiotherapist will start your rehabilitation aiming at regaining full active range of motion of the ankle.
+As soon as it is comfortable, your physiotherapist will start your rehabilitation to regain the ankle’s full active range of motion.

 Phase 3: Restore Muscle Strength

 Your calf, ankle and foot muscles will require strengthening to recover from the injury and prevent future episodes.
 It is essential to regain normal muscle strength to provide standard dynamic ankle control and function.
 Your strength and power should gradually progress from non-weight bear to partial, and then full weight bear and resistance loaded exercises.
 You may also require strengthening your other leg, gluteal and lower core muscles, depending on your assessment findings.
 Your physiotherapist will guide you.

 Phase 4: Restore High Speed, Power, Proprioception and Agility

 Most posterior ankle impingement cases occur during high-speed activities, which place enormous forces on your ankle and adjacent structures.
 Balance and proprioception (the sense of the relative position of neighbouring parts of the body) are required to ensure a full recovery and prevent re-injury.